Timing Argument take on the Milky Way and Andromeda past-encounter: Acknowledgments

 \section{Acknowledgments}

-We wish to thank Doug Edmonds for engaging and very important discussions concerning MOND theory.
-We thank Stephanie Lehrer for better wording and editing advice.
-We also thank to Yehuda Hofman, Michael McLeod, Mordehai Milgrom, Indranil Banik and Hongsheng Zhao for stimulating discussions.
-DB thanks UCL for supporting his visit.
-OL acknowledges support from a European Research Council Advanced Grant FP7/291329 and from an STFC Consolidated Grant ST/R000476/1.
-This article is supported by COST Action CA15117 "Cosmology and Astrophysics Network for Theoretical Advances and Training Action" (CANTATA) of the COST (European Cooperation in Science and Technology).
-Eduardo Guendelman thanks support from European COST actions CA15117 and CA-16104.
+I thank to Ofer Lahav, Pablo Lemos, Yehuda Hofman, Michael McLeod, Mordehai Milgrom, Indranil Banik and Hongsheng Zhao for stimulating discussions.
+This article is supported by COST Action CA15117 "Cosmology and Astrophysics Network for Theoretical Advances and Training Action" (CANTATA) of the COST (European Cooperation in Science and Technology) and the COST actions CA15117 and CA-16104.